polterguy/phosphorusfive/core/p5.webapp/system42/README.md

 your System42 installation, which you can reuse in your apps.
 See the documentation for the [components](/core/p5.webapp/system42/components/) folder for details about this folder.

-### The "installation" folder

-This folder contains scripts that are to be evaluated when server is initially setup.
-It allows you to create a server-seed, which is used to seed the cryptographic random number generator, and salt your hashed passwords etc. In addition, it creates a root password, and a superuser normal account, for everyday use of your system.

 ### The "startup" folder

 This folder contains files that are evaluated during application startup of your server, either because of your server rebooting, or because of the web-server process being restarted for some reasons.

-The most important file in this folder is the file called "p5.web.load-ui.hl", which declares the Active Event called *[p5.web.load-ui]*, which is the Active Event that maps URLs to *[p5.page]* objects in the P5 database.
-This event is invoked from the core of Phosphorus Five during an initial loading of a page's URL.
-If you create your own system, from scratch, without any of the System42 features - This is the Active Event you are expected to create yourself, to load URLs from HTTP requests.

 ### Helper Active Events